arielf/speedtests/README.md

 ## Notes:

-- The darker blue points at the top-right quarter of the chart are Comcast data-points.
+- The darker blue points at the top-right of the chart are Comcast data-points.
 The very top ones correspond to _speedtest.xfinity.com_, the slightly lower ones, correspond to _speedtest.net_ (Ookla, owned by Comcast).
 - All independent internet speed-test providers, except one (Converse in Code) fall to the left of the center (<5.0 Mbps upload speeds) and none come close to the _speedtest.xfinity.com_ result in either speeds or latencies.
 - Interestingly, there is one additional Comcast data center (52 km away) which is not my default speedtest target, which seems to be throttled-down like the other independent providers.
 Is it too complex for Comcast engineers to deny "net neutrality" once a routing boundary not in their control is crossed?
 - Seems like Comcast is selective about which peering points or sources it is throttling-down.
 The default speed-test I get in the browser is not throttled-down and makes Comcast apppear as if it is the fastest of all providers.